judahben149/FourthWall/README.md

-# FourthWall: A Decentralized Wallet Application
+# FourthWall
 <img src="https://github.com/user-attachments/assets/74967d97-bc78-4e95-b357-71fd3a99cfb3" width="96" height="96" alt="Home Screen">

-FourthWall is a cutting-edge, decentralized wallet application developed for the TBDex hackathon.
-Our solution aims to provide a seamless, secure, and user-centric experience for managing digital currencies and identities.
+FourthWall is a brilliant decentralized wallet application.
+Our solution aims to provide a seamless, secure, and user-centric experience for payments.
+We empower you to send money across the globe.
+And fast!

 ## Table of Contents
 - [Team](#team)